Tagg, A. The Hidden Curriculum – Empathy, Don't Forget the Bubbles, 2017. Available at:

 Everyone has a story to tell.
 And if you believe Robert Ford in Westworld, it is the backstory that makes us who we are.
 By developing our narrative competence we can help bridge the gap between patient and doctor – them and us – in order to provide better medical care.
-With every advance in technology we step further away from the humanity in front of us and so it behoves us to bridge that divide.
+With every advance in technology, we step further away from the humanity in front of us and so it behooves us to bridge that divide.
 Empathy can help us do that.

 Listening to stories of illness and recognizing that there are often no clear answers to patients’ narrative questions demand the courage and generosity to tolerate and to bear witness to unfair losses and random tragedies.

 From Charon R. Narrative medicine: a model for empathy, reflection, profession, and trust.
 Jama.
 2001 Oct 17;286(15):1897-902.

 Empathy, as a history-taking tool, allows us to get the most information (both verbal and non-verbal) from each patient and parent encounter.

 It has also been associated with better health outcomes.
 One of the leading researchers in this area, Hojat, found an association between increased levels of physician empathy and levels of HbA1c and LDL cholesterol in diabetic patients.
 Why might this be the case?
 Perhaps better non-verbal communication, positive talk, and prolonged patient encounters lead to increased patient satisfaction and thus increased compliance.

 Are women more empathic than men?

 It all depends on how you measure empathy.
 There is a big difference between women and men when self-reporting scales are used, a moderate-sized difference when self-reporting in a lab setting and no difference if you just look at potential physiological surrogates of empathy or discrete observation.
 So, women may think they are more empathic – and would no doubt score more highly in a Cosmo quiz on the subject – but are probably the same as their male counterparts.